Autianic/clockworkpi-linux/README.md

 and also happen to have installed the built packages including the custom built Linux kernel, you may skip this section.

-Create a subdirectory called `shared`, which may be used to conveniently transfer files in and out of the VM.
+Create a subdirectory called `share`, which may be used to conveniently transfer files in and out of the VM.
+The directory is referenced in the `-virtfs` argument of the following script and you may have created an `fstab` entry for it earlier on.

-Create a `start.sh` shell script next to the `mmc.img` for the VM:
+Create a `start.sh` shell script next to the `mmc.raw` for the VM:

 ```
 #/bin/sh